Best Cathedrals in Europe to Delight the Artsy Traveler

-Where I come from, massive stone cathedrals with slender columns soaring heavenward and sparkling stained glass are pretty thin on the ground.
-As in non-existent.
+Cathedrals are pretty thick on the ground in Europe compared to where I come from.
+In fact, massive stone edifices with slender columns soaring heavenward and sparkling stained glass are pretty must non-existent.

 We have our fair share of churches but nothing like the ancient piles that rise from the piazzas and town squares of every major city in Europe—and plenty of not-so-major ones.